A 3-day Road Trip Itinerary to the Beautiful Mount Aso

 Aso Volcano Museum.

-For family travlers, visiti the animal farms!
+For family travlers, visit the animal farms!

 Aso is an open space and there are a lot of animal farms where visitors can interact with domestic animals like cattles, sheep and rabbits.
 Just from my onsen resort is Minami Aso I can see cattle grazing on the grassland right outside of my hotspring.
 It is a great place of family travelers, while children will have a great time feeding or milking the cows, learning about the production of milk, and more; parents can also enjoy the sites from purchasing freshly made or prepared farm products at the souvenir shops.